allyswank/MHC-gene-diversity/README.md

 ## Haplotype inference

 First I will need to take my multi-sample vcf and create one diploid consensus fasta per gene per individual.
+I will then merge all exons within class II loci into one sequence per sample and make a fasta file for each gene where each fasta sequence is from one individual.
 At this point, the data are still unphased and heterozygous sites are still unresolved.

 ```
 # make a gatk genome dict file and index the vcf